JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 - Cheat Engine's built-in tutorial (open Cheat Engine, then Help -> Cheat Engine Tutorial)

-- Last part of [this post](http://tasvideos.org/forum/viewtopic.php?p=431008#431008): using emulator savestates to scan for pointers
+- The [below section](#defining-pointers-and-dynamic-ram-values) explaining pointers and how to find them

 ## Defining RAM values in the game script